gershnik/sys_string/doc/Usage.md

 A "storage unit" is a platform dependent type (one of `char`, `char16_t` or `char32_t`) that is used to actually store the data in `sys_string`.
 It is represented by type `sys_string::storage_type`.
 Iterating over storage units is the fastest way to iterate and the only way to get access to "invalid Unicode" that might be stored in `sys_string`.

 All other types of iteration are "sanitizing".
 It is possible for a string to contain invalid Unicode - see (#Conversions_from_invalid_Unicode).
 When this happens a 'sanitizing' iteration will replace invalid units with one or more replacement characters `U+FFFD` in an unspecified manner.
 Note that it is not even guaranteed that forward and reverse iteration will produce the same replacements.
 Thus, when dealing with invalid Unicode, all you can expect is that sanitizing iteration will always produce valid Unicode but you cannot specifically guarantee what it would be.
-If you do need to predictably handle such invalid content you need to iterate over storage units.
+If you do need to predictably handle invalid Unicode content you need to iterate over storage units.

 ### Storage iteration